inloco/kafka-elasticsearch-injector/README.md

 # Kafka elasticsearch injector
 [![CircleCI](https://circleci.com/gh/inloco/kafka-elasticsearch-injector.svg?style=svg&circle-token=9b8a15af1d6bd1fde69dc0fbc37ff191f4c95473)](https://circleci.com/gh/inloco/kafka-elasticsearch-injector)

 Application responsible for loading kafka topics into elasticsearch.
-Some use cases
+Some use cases:

 - Using elasticsearch as a debugging tool to monitor data activity in kafka topics
 - Using elasticsearch + kibana as an analytics tool